frederic-perez/AmE-dictionary/data/dictionary.md

 __dynamo__ _n_ :astonished: __2__ An extremely energetic and forceful person: _a vice president who was the real dynamo of the corporation._
 __dynasty__ _n_ :three::pencil2::hammer:
 __dys-__ _prefix_ __1__ Abnormal; impaired: _dysfunctional._ __2__ Difficult; painful: _dysmenorrhea._
+__dysarthria__ _n_ Difficulty in articulating words, caused by impairment of the muscles used in speech.
 __dysentery__ _n_ :two: Infection of the intestine with bacteria or amoebae, marked chiefly by severe diarrhoea with the passage of mucus and blood.
 __dysfunction__ _n_ :pencil2: (dysfunctional)
 __dysfunctional__